-What You Need to Know About Yeast Infections
+What You Need to Know About Yeast Infections and Yeast Infection Cures

 Being a woman is hard work.
 You’re expected to not only take care of the family and maintain a superwoman status, but you are also responsible for your vagina.
 Yes, the organ between your legs needs more attention than a periodical wax or shave.
 You must consider its health.
-Through pregnancy and menstrual cycles, your vagina goes through a lot, but one thing most women don’t talk about are yeast infections.
+Through pregnancy and menstrual cycles, your vagina goes through a lot, but one thing most women don’t talk about is yeast infections.
 Your friends at Dr. Susan Fox’s Center for Women can help you navigate your way through vagina health.
 Before we jump into a Yeast Infection Cure, let’s discuss what an infection is.

 What is a yeast infection:

 A yeast infection is an uncomfortable infection caused by a bacteria called Candida albicans.
 While the symptoms of a yeast infection seem ungodly, most women remain affected.
 Over 75% of women have had a yeast infection at some point in their life.
 Yes, yeast infections are common.
 The uncomfortable feeling in your pants has been felt by numerous women, and there’s no need to feel ashamed.